RandomStudio/random-studio/src/pages/projects/travel-exhibition-louis-vuitton.md

 ---
 templateKey: project
-title: "Travel exhibition ‘Volez, Voguez, Voyagez’ for Louis Vuitton"
+title: 'Travel exhibition ‘Volez, Voguez, Voyagez’ for Louis Vuitton'
 intro: >-
   Louis Vuitton’s traveling exhibition “Volez, Voguez, Voyagez” (Fly, Sail, Travel) retraces the adventure of the House of Louis Vuitton from 1854 to the